rsfutch77/everdell_ai/software_descriptions/ai-system-description.md

 This state representation is converted to a tuple to be used as a key in the Q-table.

+**Note:** The current implementation allows the AI to see all players' hands, which is a known limitation that needs to be addressed in future updates.

 #### Action Selection

 The agent uses an epsilon-greedy strategy for action selection: